 One of the main benefits of the Innovation and Entrepreneurship in Engineering Postgraduate Programme is that the programme includes so much more than technical courses.
-It also pays attention to cross-cutting fields such as communication, economics, ethics, law, project management, HR management, and so on.
+It also pays attention to cross-cutting fields such as communication, business, ethics, law, project management, HR management, and so on.
 You can also include in-house company training in your programme.

 Whereas the advanced courses allow you to specialise in a specific technical field, the cross-cutting courses are aimed at developing your personal, entrepreneurial and innovation skills.
 More specifically, your individual programme must include

 You can take up any remaining or additional credits by enrolling in courses from a supplementary programme on entrepreneurship and professional skills.

 You can find all the learning outcomes of the postgraduate programme here.

 You choose 3 credits’ worth of technical training courses.
 These are field-specific technical courses needed to support your innovation project.
 These courses can be selected from all the university programmes, in consultation with your coach and with faculty approval.
 Business programmes are also included.